cshdllr/jasoncashdollar/BOOKSHELF_README.md

 ## Overview

-The bookshelf feature automatically syncs your read books from Goodreads and displays them in a beautiful 3D coverflow carousel on your website.
+The bookshelf feature automatically syncs your read books from Goodreads and displays them in three beautiful view modes on your website.

 ## How It Works